GIScience/ohsome-quality-api-examples/README.md

-# OQT Notebooks
+# OQAPI Notebooks

-Jupyter Notebook with examples on how to use the OQT API with Python.
+Jupyter Notebook with examples on how to use the ohsome quality API with Python.

 ## Usage